Neurithmic Systems's primary goals

 How Sparsey maps similar inputs to similar codes

-This video (explained in more detail here) illustrates the novel principles by which Sparsey's code selection algorithm (CSA), originally described in 1996 thesis [improved/extended in Rinkus (2010), Rinkus (2014), Rinkus (2017)], causes similar inputs to be mapped to similar codes (SISC).
-The essential idea is that if inputs (items) are represented by binary MSDCs (codes) of fixed size, Q, where one unit is chosen in each of Q WTA competitive modules (CMs), then we can make the expected intersection sizes of the code, φ(X), of a new item, X, with the codes, φ(Y), of ALL previously stored items, Y, approximately correlate with the similarities of X with each of those stored items by adding an amount of noise into the choice processes occurring in each of the Q CMs that is directly proportional to the novelty of X (inversely proportional to the familiarity, G, of X).
+The video below (explained in more detail here) illustrates the novel principles by which Sparsey's code selection algorithm (CSA), originally described in 1996 thesis [improved/extended in Rinkus (2010), Rinkus (2014), Rinkus (2017)], causes similar inputs to be mapped to similar codes (SISC).
+The essential idea is that if inputs (items) are represented by binary MSDCs (codes) of fixed size, Q, where one unit is chosen in each of Q WTA competitive modules (CMs), then we can make the expected intersection sizes of the code, φ(X), of a new item, X, with the codes, φ(Y), of ALL previously stored items, Y, approximately correlate with the similarities of X with each of those stored items by adding noise, of power proportional to the novelty of X (i.e., inversely proportional to the familiarity, G, of X), into the choice processes occurring in each of the Q CMs.
 It turns out that there is an extremely simple way to compute G(X), i.e., G is simply the average of the max normalized input summations to the Q CMs (as described in the cited papers and here).
-Noise is realzed by mapping the (deterministic) input summations, V(i), of each of the K units, i, in a CM, into a final probability, ρ(i), of winning, through a sigmoid nonlinearlity (upper left quandrant of app's GUI); actually V is first mapped to an unnormalized (relative) prob, μ, which is then renormalized to the total probability, ρ).
-The app allows the user to vary three sigmoid parameters, eccentricity, output range, and horizontal position of the inflection point, to see how they affect the noise, and ultimately the statistics of the SISC property.
-In particular, if G=1, which implies that the current input, X, is completely familiar (assuming not too many codes have been stored and thus that crosstalk interference is low), i.e., that X was presented in the past and a code for X, φ(X), was chosen and stored at that time, then accuracy is defined as the fraction of the Q CMs in which the winner is the same as the original winner (i.e., the winner chosen when X was first stored).
+This addition of noise to the process of choosing a winner in a CM is realized by mapping the (deterministic) normalized input summations, V(i), of each of the CM's K units, i, into a final probability, ρ(i), of winning, through a sigmoid nonlinearity (upper left quandrant of app's GUI) whose shape depends on G. [Actually V is first mapped to an unnormalized (relative) prob, μ, via the nonlinearity, which is then renormalized to the total probability, ρ).]

 High-level concepts are hierarchical, compositional, spatiotemporal memory traces